davidrstansfield/Agrippas-Naval-Legacy/Naval-Career/actium-to-triumph.md

----
-#permalink: /Naval-Career/actium-to-triumph/
-layout: single
-title: "Agrippa’s Movements: September 2, 31 BC – August 13, 29 BC"
+# Agrippa’s Movements: September 2, 31 BC – August 13, 29 BC
----

 This document outlines Marcus Vipsanius Agrippa’s naval and political activities from the Battle of Actium (September 2, 31 BCE) to Octavian’s triumph in Rome (August 13–15, 29 BCE), a critical period in consolidating Augustan power.
 {: .notice--info}